unixkiwi/BetterSchool/.github/ISSUE_TEMPLATE/bug_request.md

 **Description of the Bug (required)**
 A clear description of what is happening.

+**Steps to reproduce (required if reproducible)**
+Step by step description on how to reproduce the bug.

 **Expected behavior (required)**
 A clear description of what you expected to happen.